-6 hurt in early morning shooting in Oakland, police offering $30k reward
+6 hurt in early morning shooting in Oakland, police offering $30K reward

 Oakland police and the CrimeStoppers are offering a $30,000 reward leading to an arrest in this case.

-Anyone with information is encouraged to call Oakland Police Department Felony Assault Unit at (510) 238-3426.
+Anyone with information is asked to call Oakland Police Department Felony Assault Unit at (510) 238-3426.